 Remember that it really isn’t about how often you are posting, but that you remain consistent.
 Some people find that posting once a day on their business page, group and timeline works well for them while others post 2-3x a day.
 Still, others post 3x a week.
 It really boils down to your audience and the engagement you receive.
 Posting too frequently can turn people off, while not posting for a week can result in losing your followers in their newsfeed.
 We suggest posting once a day or every other day to keep yourself visible.
 Remember that the reason why social platforms like Facebook, Twitter and Instagram were created was so that people can connect and engage.
 It’s not about selling but sharing and by doing so with content marketing you will see that your online community will connect with you, respect you, and appreciate the value you bring to their lives!

-If you’d like to go even more in depth and chat with us about content marketing then please join us tonight at 9pm EST for a free CinchShare training to learn What, Where & When to Post on Facebook !
+If you’d like to go even more in depth about content marketing then please check out our archived training: What, Where & When to Post on Facebook !